kehrlab/PopDel/README.md

 **5.2 - Filtering options for calling**
 ```
+-c, --min-relative-window-cover  Determines which fraction of a deletion has to be covered by significant windows (see SWIN INFO field).
+In range [0..2.0].
+Default: 0.5
 -d, --max-deletion-size     Maximum size of deletions.
 Default: 10000.
 -F, --output-failed         Also output calls which did not pass the filters.
 -l, --min-init-length       Minimal deletion length at initialization of iteration.
 Default: standard deviation.
 -m, --min-length            Minimal deletion length during iteration.
 Default: 95th percentile of standard deviations.
 -s, --min-sample-fraction   Minimum fraction of samples which is required to have enough data in the window.
 In range [0..1.0].
-Default: 0.75.
+Default: 0.1.
 ```

 **5.4 - Examples**